Contractual notice is 3 months. An employee gives 2 weeks' notice. What actions can the employer take?Posted in : First Tuesday Q&A NI on 6 May 2014

 1. Waiver of Right to Receive Notice

 There is nothing to prevent an employer from waiving their right to receive due notice of termination on any occasion.
-This means that an employer who is entitled by contract or by statute to
+This means that an employer who is entitled by contract or by statute to receive a notice of termination of a particular length may agree to accept a shorter period of notice,

 Already a subscriber?